The Shanling Q1 Media Player

-Basically I loved my iPod back before it was ‘Classic’ because it Just Worked, didn’t need a network connection, and could hold my entire music library.
-I started commuting on BART again and I’m underground a lot, so anything that needs a network connection is right out, and I also wanted my full library at my fingertips.
+I loved my iPod back before it was ‘Classic’ because it Just Worked, didn’t need a network connection, and could hold my entire music library.
+I started commuting on BART again and I’m underground a lot, so anything that needs a network connection is right out.
+I also wanted my full library at my fingertips.
+And usably so.

-I did think about getting a hacked iPod Classic or maybe get all ahistoric and pretend I ever liked the Zune before its unfortunate demise but that kind of spending gets me yelled at come Credit Card Balance Day.
+I did think about getting a hacked iPod Classic with a TF slot or a terabyte sdd or maybe get all ahistoric and pretend I ever liked the Zune before its unfortunate demise and get one of those hacked up with modern storage instead but that kind of spending gets me yelled at come Credit Card Balance Day.

-I wound up Kickstarting the Shanling Q1, which cost me $89 at the time (now it retails for anywhere from $100-150, so yay me I guess).
-I picked it because it looked simple, was powered by a simple TF Card, and was cheap enough that it could fly under the radar on our credit card statement.
-It advertises:
+I Kickstarted the Shanling Q1, which cost me $89 at the time (now it retails for anywhere from $100-150, so yay me I guess).
+I picked it because it looked reasonable, was powered by a TF Card, and was cheap enough that it could fly under the radar on our credit card statement.

 - A premium DAC for audiophiles